magiruuvelvet/netflix-1080p/README.md

 After reading this you think the easy solution would be to just change the User-agent to make it contain the string "CrOS" right?
 Not that simple.
 ChromeOS apparently has a different DRM implementation than chrome, even though both use Widevine.
 I could never get it to work when I tried, Netflix always threw license errors.
 The next easiest thing to do is just delete the conditional to append 1080p and just make the 1080p profile apart of the regular profiles (`this.oo = [x.V.vA, x.V.wA];` -> `this.oo = [x.V.vA, x.V.wA, x.V.TH];`).
 This works perfectly.

-All the Chrome extension has to do is redirect all requests to Netflix's playercore to the modified one it has in the root directory.
-That's it.
-A two line modification.

 # Why?

 Why not.